Lower Bounding the Gromov--Hausdorff distance in Metric Graphs: Introduction

 \section{Introduction}

-The Gromov--Hausdorff distance between two abstract metric spaces $(X,d_X)$ and $(Y,d_Y)$, denoted $d_\gh(X,Y)$, provides a (dis)-similarity measure quantifying how far the two metric spaces are from being isometric~\cite{gromov1981structures,edwards1975structure,tuzhilin2016invented}.
+The Gromov--Hausdorff distance between two abstract metric spaces $(X,d_X)$ and $(Y,d_Y)$, denoted $d_\gh(X,Y)$, provides a dissimilarity measure quantifying how far the two metric spaces are from being isometric~\cite{edwards1975structure,gromov1981structures,tuzhilin2016invented}.
 In the past two decades, this distance has found applications in topological data analysis (TDA) as a theoretical framework for shape and dataset comparison~\cite{memoli2007use}, which motivated the study of its quantitative aspects.
-However, precise computations of the Gromov--Hausdorff distance between even simple spaces are mostly unknown (with certain exceptions such as the Gromov--Hausdorff distance between a line segment and a circle~\cite{ji2021gromov}, between spheres of certain dimensions~\cite{lim2021gromov,GH-BU-VR}, and between finite subsets of $\mathbb{R}$~\cite{majhi2023GH}).
-Even approximating the Gromov--Hausdorff distance by a factor of $3$ in the case of trees with unit-edge length is known to be NP-hard (\cite{GH_trees_NP,Schmiedl_NP}).
+However, precise computations of the Gromov--Hausdorff distance between even simple spaces are mostly unknown, with certain exceptions such as the Gromov--Hausdorff distance between a line segment and a circle~\cite{ji2021gromov} and between spheres of certain dimensions~\cite{lim2023gromov,GH-BU-VR,harrison2023quantitative}.
+Even approximating the Gromov--Hausdorff distance by a factor of $3$ in the case of trees with unit-edge length is known to be NP-hard~\cite{GH_trees_NP,schmiedl2017computational}.
 A better approximation factor can only be achieved in very special cases; for example,~\cite{majhi2023GH} provides a $\frac{5}{4}$-approximation scheme if $X$ and $Y$ are finite subsets of the real line.
 Developing tools and pipelines to estimate the Gromov--Hausdorff distance is a central research direction in the computational topology community.

 To estimate the Gromov--Hausdorff distance between two metric spaces $X$ and $Y$, one may:\\ \textbf{(A)} Find sufficiently nice samples $X'\subseteq X$ and $Y'\subseteq Y$ approximating the geometry of $X$ and $Y$,\\ \textbf{(B)} Efficiently bound the Gromov--Hausdorff distance between the subsets $X'$ and $Y'$.\\ Indeed, when $X$ and $Y$ are infinite continuous objects---e.g., Riemannian manifolds, metric graphs---and one wants to use computational machinery, it is often essential to resort to finite subsets approximating the geometry of the original spaces.
-In this paper, we investigate both research directions \textbf{(A)} and \textbf{(B)}.